-Abbott, Real Madrid and the Real Madrid Foundation Band Together to 'Beat Malnutrition' Globally Through New Campaign
+Abbott, Real Madrid and the Real Madrid Foundation Band Together To 'Beat Malnutrition' Globally Through New Campaign

 - Training Real Madrid Foundation coaches to use the MUAC z-score tape to help families learn their child's nutritional status, which is an important step on the path to prevention.
 By using the tape, parents, teachers, and coaches are empowered to identify children at risk and help connect them to healthcare professionals and resources to get appropriate support.
 Abbott has launched its nutrition screening program in Mexico, India, and the U.S., with the goal of screening more than 2,500 children in nine countries by the end of the program's first year.

-The Abbott Center for Malnutrition Solutions and Real Madrid partnership support Abbott's goal of transforming care for malnutrition and improving the lives of more than 3 billion people per year by the decade's end.
+The Abbott Center for Malnutrition Solutions and Real Madrid partnership support Abbott's goal of transforming care for malnutrition and improving the lives of 3 billion people per year by the decade's end.

 Malnutrition Closer Than Parents Think